wprender/cloudbreak-docs/docs/aws.md

 cd cloudbreak-deployment
 ```

-This is the directory of the config files and the supporting binaries that will be downloaded by Cloudbreak deployer.
+This is the directory of the config files and the supporting binaries that will be downloaded by Cloudbreak deployer..

 ### Initialize your Profile